arnav-s1ngh/Introduction-to-Robotics/Assignment-2 [Bonus]/README.md

 2. Open a second terminal window and run this file after sourcing the aformentioned files again using the python3 command, and the robot should start moving.

-The Recording is a bit choppy since I had to record it with my phone, but as can be seen, it is iteratively reducing errors.
+The mp4 file is a bit choppy since I had to record it with my phone, but as can be clearly seen, it is iteratively reducing errors.